Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Ladder operators from spacetime conformal symmetry and application to perturbations to Schwarzschild-Tangherlini black holes

-which is the same as Eq.~\eqref{AdS2metric}.
-In particular, we show that the type of the system~\eqref{StaticscalarAdS2} is unique in ${\rm AdS}_2$ of Eq.~\eqref{generalAdS2metric} admitting a ladder operator for a generic time-dependent scalar field under the requirement of the regularity of an effective potential at $z=1$.
-We further discuss the application to a weakly time-dependent scalar field perturbation to the Schwarzschild-Tangherlini black holes~\cite{Tangherlini:1963bw}.
+We here derive a ladder operator from spacetime conformal symmetry of ${\rm AdS}_2$.
+In particular, we show that the systems~\eqref{StaticscalarAdS2} and~\eqref{staticfieldinAdS2:Kerr} naturally appear under the requirement of the existence of a ladder operator for a scalar field in general systems.
+We further discuss the application to a slowly-varying scalar field perturbation to the Schwarzschild-Tangherlini black holes~\cite{Tangherlini:1963bw}.